Zabriskie Point (film): Plot

-Later, a California highway patrolman suspiciously questions Daria.
-Hidden behind a portable toilet meant for tourists, Mark takes aim at the policeman, but Daria stands between the two of them to block this, apparently saving the policeman's life before he drives away.
+Later, a California Highway Patrol officer suspiciously questions Daria.
+Hidden behind a portable toilet meant for tourists, Mark takes aim at the policeman, but Daria stands between the two to block him, apparently saving the policeman's life before he drives away.
 Daria asks Mark if he was the one who killed the cop in Los Angeles.
 He states that he wanted to, but someone else shot the officer first and that he "never got off a shot".

 Returning to the stolen aircraft, they paint it with politically charged slogans and psychedelic colors.
-Daria pleads with Mark to travel with her and leave the aircraft, but Mark is intent on returning and taking the risks that it involves.
+Daria pleads with Mark to ride with her and leave the aircraft, but Mark is intent on returning with it and the risks that it entails.
 He flies back to Los Angeles and lands the plane at the airport in Hawthorne.
 The police (along with some radio and television reporters) are waiting for him, and patrol cars chase the aircraft down the runway.
 Instead of stopping, Mark tries to turn the taxiing aircraft around across the grass and is shot dead by one of the policemen.

 Daria learns about Mark's death on the car radio.
-She drives to Lee's lavish desert home, "a desert Berchtesgaden" set high on a rock outcropping near Phoenix, Arizona, where she sees three affluent women sunning themselves and chatting by the swimming pool.
+She drives to Lee's lavish desert home, set high on a rock outcropping near Phoenix, Arizona, where she sees three affluent women sunning themselves and chatting by the swimming pool.
 She grieves for Mark by drenching herself in the house's architectural waterfall.
 Lee is deeply immersed in a business meeting having to do with the complex and financially risky Sunny Dunes development.
 Taking a break, he spots Daria in the house and happily greets her.
 She goes downstairs alone and finds the guest room that has been set aside for her, but after briefly opening the door, she shuts it again.

 Seeing a young Native American housekeeper in the hallway, Daria leaves silently.
 She drives off, but stops to get out of the car and look back at the house, her own imagination seeing it repeatedly blown apart in billows of orange flame and household items.